cjheath/adl/docs/README.md

 All child objects, variables, and value assignments are inherited by each subclass of the parent.

+An object which has True assigned to Is Sterile may not receive any new children or assignments.

 ### Variables

 A variable is any object which has an assignment to the Syntax